Here’s today’s featured iPad painting. It’s titled ‘F#%k! Run! No! Fly!’ – which is just perfect for this awesome and hilarious image.

-And of course you can see more amazing iPad paintings in the iPad Art section here at iPad Insight.
+And of course you can browse through lots more great iPad paintings in our own iPad Art section.

 [click to continue reading…]